ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Conclusion

-The unique opportunity of large, pre-excavated spaces close to the ATLAS and CMS interaction points must be explored in order to fully exploit the discovery potential of the LHC -- the only apparatus capable of copiously producing new particles above the electroweak scale in a laboratory.
+In summary, the unique opportunity of large, pre-excavated spaces close to the ATLAS and CMS interaction points must be explored in order to fully exploit the discovery potential of the HL-LHC -- the only apparatus capable of copiously producing new particles above the electroweak scale in a laboratory.
 No discovery opportunities should be left unexplored.